gerrowadat/clouddns-sync/README.md

 `clouddns-sync --json-keyfile=mykeyfile.json --cloud-project=mydnsproject --cloud-dns-zone=myzone --zonefile=myzonefile putzonefile`

 You can add `--dry-run` to putzonefile to see what we'd do.
 You can also add `--prune-missing` to remove RRs that aren't in your zonefile but are in gcloud.

+Note that the zonefile parsing is pretty janky and likely won't like shortcuts like barenames for hosts and multiple A records for a single name, etc.

+My own use case is to do this once and then do future updates from a data source more reliable than your grandad's text file.

+# Update from Nomad cluster (NOT IMPLEMENTED YET)

+TODO